tendermint/tendermint/docs/architecture/adr-046-light-client-implementation.md

 `witnesses` as argument (as opposite to `Option`) is an intentional choice, made to increase security by default.
 At least one witness is required, although, right now, the light client does not check that primary != witness.
+When cross-checking a new header with witnesses, minimum number of witnesses required to respond: 1.

 Due to bisection algorithm nature, some headers might be skipped.
 If the light client does not have a header for height `X` and `TrustedHeader(X)` or